 The third part of the book, Additional Reinforcements, has a quiz and a test for each of the two parts plus a cumulative test.
 It also has pages you can cut out and use with flashcards, "Roll 'Em" cubes for a game, and memory story booklets to assemble.

 The final section of the book adds division facts, teaching them from the perspective of what is missing from a multiplication fact.
 There are flashcards, quizzes, and a test for this section.

-At the back of the book is a computer DVD with a "Game Show Quiz."
+The book includes a link for you to download the "Game Show Quiz."
 This is the same visual quiz that is used in the DVD set below.
 Students do not enter answers but, instead, answer to themselves or orally.

 While you can teach the entire program from only the book, the Times Tale DVD set makes it super simple.
 The DVD does the teaching for you, presenting stories in an animated fashion and following periodically with a visual quiz.
 Quizzes include division facts.
 The DVD case includes a second disc with printable pages from the books for flashcards, quizzes, crossword puzzles, Roll 'Em cubes, tests, and an answer key.
 The DVDs can be used in place of or alongside the book.

 The publisher relates stories of surprising success from parents who tell how their children mastered their facts in anywhere from a few hours to a few days.
 It shouldn't take long for children to master their facts with this program.
 However, the book and video both encourage parents and teachers to give students time between parts one and two by using the additional reinforcements for at least a week or more.
 Students should also have thoroughly mastered the multiplication facts before tackling division.

 You can purchase items individually or in bundles.
 You can also click here to get a free sample download.